kim-atkinson/kim-atkinson/README.md

 - 👋 Hi, I’m @kim-atkinson
 - 👀 I’m interested in websites and app development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning fullstack development.
 - 💞️ I’m looking to collaborate on websites and web apps.
 - 📫 How to reach me atkinson.kimberley@gmail.com